alexbosworth/ln-service/README.md

 Send tokens to multiple destinations in a blockchain transaction.

 Requires `onchain:write` permission

-`description` is not supported in LND 0.10.4 and below

 `utxo_confirmations` is not supported on LND 0.11.1 or below